mattdesl/gifenc/README.md

 ## Example

-You can see a simple example [here](https://codepen.io/mattdesl/full/vYypMXv).
+You can see a simple browser example [here](https://codepen.io/mattdesl/full/vYypMXv).

 You can see a more advanced example of this encoder in action inside [looom-tools.netlify.app](https://looom-tools.netlify.app/).

-Also see [./test/node-encode.js](./test/node-encode.js) for a pure Node.js example.
+Also see [./test/encode_node.js](./test/encode_node.js) for a pure Node.js example.

 Basic code example: